 - 1. Apply creatively knowledge and skills in the performance of duties as executive in companies or organizations. - 2.
-Perform efficiently using ethical reasoning, knowledge, skills and attitudes needed to make decisions and implement optimal solutions, contributing to the development and implementation of strategic plans. - Apply knowledge and skills in organizations of different levels of complexity, establish and defend arguments both verbally and written. - 4.
+Perform efficiently using ethical reasoning, knowledge, skills and attitudes needed to make decisions and implement optimal solutions, contributing to the development and implementation of strategic plans. - 3.
+Apply knowledge and skills in organizations of different levels of complexity, establish and defend arguments both verbally and written. - 4.
 Value the economic, social and political environment of private companies and public entities.
 Develop and evaluate projects that add value to the organization. - 5.
-Use technology for collecting and analyzing multidimensional information for decision-making.
+Use technology for collecting and analyzing multidimensional information for decisionmaking.

 - Available in Spanish language via on ground and online delivery method. - Also, available in English via online delivery method. - Students should only enroll in classes and programs delivered in English at NUC University if they have adequately mastered the English language (reading, writing, and speaking).
-Likewise, students should not enroll in courses and programs delivered in Spanish at NUC University unless they have an adequate master of the Spanish language.

-• Completing a course or program in a language other than English may reduce employability where English is required.
+Likewise, students should not enroll in courses and programs delivered in Spanish at NUC University unless they have an adequate master of the Spanish language. - Completing a course or program in a language other than English may reduce employability where English is required.

 MBA 5000 Organizational Behavior 3

 MBA 5010 Marketing Management 3

 MBA 5020 Managerial Economics 3

 MBA 5040 Managerial Accounting 3

 MBA 5050 Managerial Finance 3

 REME 5100 Research Methodology 3

 STAT 5210 Statistics 3

 MBA 6000 Business Administration

-Integrating Seminar
+Integrating Seminar (Caps stone)

-(Capstone) 3
+3

-24
+IASOIX COOI NOLO .

-MBA 5030 Human Resources Develop ment
+MBA 5030 Human Resources

-Administration and
+Development Administration n

-Management 3
+and Management 3

 MBA 5200 Business Leadership 3

-MBA 5220 Social and Ethical
+MBA 5220 Social and Ethical Respons ibility

-Responsibility 3
+3

 MBA 5240 Project Management and

 Administration 3

-MBA 5260 Managerial Information
+MBA 5260 Managerial Information Sys stems

-Systems 3
+3

-, 15
+15

-TOTAL CREDITS
+TOTAL CRE DITS 39